erdogant/LLMlight/README.md

 model = LLMlight()

 # Run a simple query
-response = model.run('What is the capital of France?',
+response = model.prompt('What is the capital of France?',
                     system="You are a helpful assistant.")

 # Use with a local GGUF model
 model = LLMlight(endpoint='path/to/your/model.gguf')
-response = model.run('Tell me about quantum computing')
+response = model.prompt('Tell me about quantum computing')
 ```

 ## 📊 Examples